robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For many manufacturing workflows the best way to provision devices is by automatically injecting the device certificates for authorized devices into your Product Cloud.
 By default, you need to manually provision devices.
-You can, however, set up an automated workflow to ensure that any devices binded with Cloud ID are automatically provisioned into your Product Cloud.
+You can, however, set up an automated workflow to ensure that any devices bound in Cloud ID are automatically provisioned into your Product Cloud.
 First, you need to enable the Automatically Provision Devices to Product Cloud feature.

 To do so, navigate to Device Management and to Cloud ID.
-Select the Product Cloud APIs tab.
-Look for the following toggle, which you need to switch to ON:
+Select the **Provisioning** tab.
+Look for the **When devices are Bound, automatically Provision to Product Cloud** toggle, which you need to switch to ON:

+ABCDEFGHIJKLMON Tahir - please replace with image #A08

 .. image:: ../img/pd-15.png
     :align: center